 Circle Economy, Ecofys and Shifting Paradigms have called for a rapid transition to a global circular economy to meet the ambitious Paris climate agreement.
 The current national mitigations committments under “Paris” fall short of keeping global warming below 1.5 °C. Circular economy strategies can deliver emissions reductions that could close part of the remaining mitigation gap.

-Circle Economy and Ecofys have issued a white paper that informs on key strategies to move to a circular state.
+Circle Economy, Shifting Paradigm and Ecofys have issued a white paper that informs on key strategies to move to a circular state.
 It also highlights existing circular examples in the world today.
 The white paper will form part of a further comprehensive analysis of the new climate agreement and targets and circular economy’s contribution to the same.
-The white paper and initiative were launched today at The Business & Climate Summit in London where institutional Business and climate leaders are working together to deliver real climate action.
+The white paper was launched at The Business & Climate Summit in London in 2016 where institutional business and climate leaders gathered to deliver real climate action.

 “The research clearly shows that there is a massive role for the circular economy.
 Not only as the ‘missing part of the puzzle’ to make our Paris targets achievable, but also as a practical and scalable approach to decouple unsustainable material use from prosperity.
 This makes the circular economy a vital addition to the mix of solutions to address climate change.
 We urge companies and governments to embed the circular economy in their climate strategies and policies, and prompt the next wave of climate action through circularity.”– Andy Ridley, CEO, Circle Economy

 Shifting Paradigms led the research on the circular mitigation potential and was one of the lead authors.